omari-kd/Environmental-Impact-on-Food-Production/README.md

 -   Assess the environmental impact of food production: Analyse the environmental impact of these different food products based on key metrics such as water usage, land use, carbon emissions

--   Compare food production methods: Evaluate how various farming techniques (plant based versus animal based) affect environmental sustainability
+-   Compare food production methods: Evaluate how various farming techniques (plant-based versus animal-based) affect environmental sustainability

--   Identify high-impact food products: Determine which food contribute the most to environmental degradation and assess their sustainability
+-   Identify high-impact food products: Determine which food contributes the most to environmental degradation and assess their sustainability

 -   Provide data-driven insights: Develop actionable recommendations to reduce the footprint of food production, targeting policy-makers, food producers and consumers

 -   Promote sustainable food systems: Suggest strategies to transition toward more sustainable agricultural practices that minimise environmental harm

-**Analytic Questions:**
+**Analytic Questions**

 1. What is the correlation between land use and carbon emissions for different food products?

-2. How does eutrophication (nutrient run-off) vary among different types of food production?
+2. How does eutrophication (nutrient runoff) vary among different types of food production?

 3. How do plant-based and animal-based food compare in terms of total carbon emissions?